OpenLocalizationTestOrg/migrationtest_microsoftIntune/CapsToOps0322_MicrosoftIntune/v1/Topic/Manage-SharePoint-Online-access-with-Microsoft-Intune.md

     For domain joined PC, you must set it up to [automatically register](https://azure.microsoft.com/en-us/documentation/articles/active-directory-conditional-access-automatic-device-registration/) with Azure Active Directory.

+>[!IMPORTANT]
+>Conditional access for PCs is not currently available to all Intune customers.
+If you are already using conditional access for PCs, you do not need to take any action.
+You can continue to use it.
+If you have not created conditional access policies for PCs you will need to submit a request for access.
+You can find out more information about known issues as well as how to get access to this feature at the [connect site](http://go.microsoft.com/fwlink/?LinkId=761472).

 -   Be compliant with any deployed [!INCLUDE[wit_nextref](../Token/wit_nextref_md.md)] compliance policies

 The device state is stored in Azure Active Directory which grants or blocks access to the files, based on the conditions you specify.